serdeliverance/blog/_posts/2022-03-16-two-years-using-scala.md

 ### Typelevel school

 [Typelevel](https://typelevel.org/) takes ideas from `Haskell` and `Type safety` but in another level and you can see that influences in their core libraries (`Cats` and `Cats Effect`), and also in libraries that are based on them, such as `Doobie`, `Http4s` and `Circe`.
 Those libraries are very concerned about how to deal with `side effects` in a safer way, and also, they are very concerned about `Type Safety` (but sometimes, too much IMHO).
-I must confess this approach is very interesting.
-In my experience, whenever I try to learn it I always end up frustrated in some way.
+I must confess this approach is very interesting but sometimes it gets very difficult to understand.
 For example, let's see the following code:

 ``` scala
 def allRoles[F[_], Auth](